top of page

 • Many plans have low monthly premiums (although you must continue to pay your Medicare Part B Premium)

-• You pay for medical services as you use them in the form of co-pays and coinsurance.
+• You pay for medical services as you use them through co-pays and coinsurance.

-• Unlike Original Medicare, Medicare advantage plans have an out of pocket maximum cap to protect you against catastrophic spending.
+• Unlike Original Medicare, Medicare Advantage plans have an out-of-pocket maximum to protect you against catastrophic spending.

 • The convenience of having your medical and Part D Prescription Drug benefits rolled into one plan.